 Tailored shift patterns:

-We help organisations to design innovative patterns of work that meet demand, often by redeploying hours according to need across the year rather than using fixed weekly rosters.
+We help organisations to design and manage innovative patterns of work that meet demand, often by redeploying hours according to need across the year rather than using fixed weekly rosters.

 We build flexibility into the rosters we design, giving you an exact supply of labour to meet the needs of the organisation.

 Our shift planning, rostering and workforce management software solution WORKSuite® makes this possible, enabling the design of creative ways of working to meet demand, with built-in flexibility to meet changing demand requirements while incorporating the aspirations of your staff.